 Making Housing Accessible to All

-With our fast growing population, Texas is facing an affordable housing crisis.
-Nearly half of Texans spending more than 30% of their household income on housing costs, exceeding the recommended level by experts.
+With our fast-growing population, Texas is facing an affordable housing crisis.
+Nearly half of Texans spend more than 30% of their household income on housing costs, exceeding the recommended level by experts.
 The largest obstacle we face is on the supply side, as there are just 30 units available per 100 Extremely Low Income (ELI) renters, according to the National Low Income Housing Coalition.

-We are in desperate need to create more affordable housing, and we need to remove unnecessary zoning laws that drive up the costs of construction.
+We are in desperate need of more affordable housing, and we need to remove unnecessary zoning laws that drive up the costs of construction.
 In the wealthiest nation in the world, Candace believes that no one should be without shelter.

 In Congress, Candace will:

-- Provide protections against housing discrimination based on race, sexual orientation, marital status, or gender identity
+- Fight for protections against housing discrimination based on race, sexual orientation, marital status, or gender identity